Iridescent-CM/curiosity-machine/surveys/README.md

 `SURVEY_<id>_LINK` is the only required configuration as far as `SurveyResponse` is concerned, and should be the survey link **without** the token parameters.

-The id can really be anything unique from other configured surveys, but using the Surveymonkey survey id is an easy way to go.
-Note that this naming scheme won't work if you want the same survey delivered multiple times depending on the context, in which case you'll need differing ids pointing to the same survey link.
+The id can really be anything unique from other configured surveys, but a short descriptive name is good.

 ## Configuring in Surveymonkey